 |Lightly grease a 1.5 litre pudding basin with butter.
 Put a trivet into the base of a saucepan that is deep enough to accommodate the pudding basin once the lid is on.
 Fill the saucepan with enough water to come three-quarters up the side of the basin once it is immersed, and bring the water to the boil. |

-Meanwhile, combine the dry ingredients in a mixing bowl and rub the butter in with your fingertips, or in a food processor and transfer to a mixing bowl.
+Meanwhile, combine the flour, sugar and ginger in a mixing bowl and rub the butter in with your fingertips (or use a food processor).

-In a bowl, mix the treacle and milk together (it helps to warm the treacle first), add bicarbonate of soda and stir to dissolve, then add it to the dry mixture.
-Stir to combine and form a soft dough.
+In another bowl or jug, mix the treacle and milk together (it helps to warm the treacle first), add bicarbonate of soda and stir to dissolve, then add it to the dry mixture.
+Stir to combine and form a soft, sticky dough.

 Transfer the dough into the pudding basin, leaving at least 3 cm from the top rim as the pudding will swell during cooking.
 Seal the basin (for step-by-step instructions see 'how to seal a pudding basin') and boil steadily for one and a half hours, topping up the saucepan with boiling water as required.

-Carefully remove the basin from the pan, carefully remove the covering and invert the pudding onto a plate.
+Carefully remove the basin from the pan, remove the covering and invert the pudding onto a plate.
 Alternatively you can spoon the pudding straight from the bowl.

 Serve warm, with treacle sauce.